dgokul19/mvp-app/README.md

 *   In default 5 employee record will be displayed in the table, Can able to change in bottom of the table.

 *   Supports filtering based on salary range on input field top the table.

+( Note: For Initial Load of employee details, i have used some mock data from the given endpoint from `beeceptor.com` )

 ### 3. Dashboard CRUD Feature